qq1719248506/tiny11builder/README.md

 Instructions:

-1. Download Windows 11 from the Microsoft website (<https://www.microsoft.com/software-download/windows11>)
+1. Download Windows 11 from the Microsoft website (<https://www.microsoft.com/software-download/windows11>) OR (<https://uupdump.net/>)
 2. Mount the downloaded ISO image using Windows Explorer.
 3. Select the drive letter where the image is mounted (only the letter, no colon (:))
 4. Select the SKU that you want the image to be based.